 A note on bounce rate.
 Bounce rate is a somewhat controversial topic.
 As a standalone metric in Google Analytics, it shows the percentage of visitors who leave the website after visiting a single page.
 However, leaving a website after a single page visit is not always a bad thing: some pages give instant answers to queries, and a high bounce rate is therefore expected.
 Thus, one shouldn’t make strategic SEO decisions based on bounce rate without a fair amount of contextual information such as user intent, content type, CTAs, and so on.

-As far back as 2010 Google announced that page speed is a ranking factor, and there have been several ranking correlation studies from Moz and Neil Patel (among others) that indicate this to be the case.
+As far back as 2010 Google announced that page speed is a ranking factor, and there have been several ranking correlation studies from Moz and others that indicate this to be the case.
 Additionally, in March this of this year Google’s Gary Illyes stated that page loading speed will be a ranking factor in a mobile-first world.

 While we are still waiting for a mobile-first index to happen, it is fair to say that a website that loads quickly is good for both SEO and UX.